How to Enable Link Delay Measurement and Advertising in OSPF

 See Also

-Configuring OSPF Link Delay on an OSPF Interface
+Configuring OSPF Link Delay and Delay Normalization on an OSPF Interface

 In IP networks, the bulk of traffic often goes through the core network, which reduces costs but might result in increased latency.
 Business traffic, however, often benefits from the ability to make path-selection decisions based on other performance metrics, such as path latency, rather than relaying on the traditional path optimization based simply on IGP metrics.
 Optimizing a path to reduce latency can greatly benefit applications like real-time voice and video.
 It can also enable high performance access to financial market data where milliseconds can translate into significant gains or losses.